 Main part.
-One of the first researchers of the calendar rituals of the Ukrainians of Pukuttia was L. Waigel (1842-1906), an author of the work "Scethes on the city of Kolomyia" ("Rys miasta Kołomyi") (Waigel, L. 1877; Вайгель, Л. 2008).
-In particular, the third part of this work presents the author's field materials from Kolomyia and the surrounding villages of Pyadykiv, Nazirna, Sheparivtsi, Voskresintsi and Liucha.
+One of the first researchers of the calendar rituals of the Ukrainians of Pukuttia was L. Waigel (1842-1906), an author of the work "Scethes on the city of Kolomyia" ("Rys miasta Kołomyi") (Waigel, L. 1877; Waigel, L 2008).
+In particular, the third part of this work presents the author's field materials from Kolomyia and surrounding villages Pyadykiv, Nazirna, Sheparivtsi, Voskresintsi and Liucha.

-L. Waigel also described Christmas Eve traditions and rituals.
-For example, he shows, that in the villages of that time, in Kolomyia district, the floor of the dwelling on the Christmas Eve was covered with straw.
-A sheaf of hay was set on the table and its remains were thrown under it.
-In the village of Liucha a yoke was put under the table too "to welcome oxen in the households".
-Local Pokuttia people were also practicing making "didukh" (a Ukrainian Christmas decoration made from a sheaf of wheat).
-The custom to throw "kutia" (one of twelve Christmas Eve dishes of grains) up on the wall was popular among the beekeepers to ensure bees swarming in the coming year.
-L. Waigel also described the local Christmas Eve dishes and a tradition to bring "koliada".
-This tradition meant that after a festive meal, two or three kalaches, or "knyshes" (the festive bread) and a bowl with all Christmas dishes were taken to treat relatives.
-In particular, in the village of Nazirna "koliada" was brought by a boy or a girl who also received a gift or money from their relatives in return.
-Also, L. Waigel characterized the tradition of caroling among Pokuttians of Kolomyia district.
+Among other things L. Waigel also described Christmas Eve traditions and rituals.
+For example, he shows, that in the villages of that time Kolomyia district the floor on the Christmas Eve was covered with straw, hay was set on the table an its remains were thrown under it.
+In the village Liucha a yoke was put under the table too "to welcome oxen in the households".
+Local Pokuttia people were also practicing making "didukh" (a Ukrainian Christmas decoration; made from a sheaf of wheat, it is a symbolic sacrifice taken from the autumn harvest).
+The custom to throw "kutia" (one of twelve Christmas Eve dishes of grains) up on the wall was there among the beekeepers to ensure bees swarming in the coming year.
+L. Waigel also described the local Christmas eve dishes and a tradition to bring "koliada".
+This tradition meant that after a festive meal two or three kalaches, or "knyshes" (the festive bread) and a bowl with all Christmas dishes were taken to treat relatives'.
+In particular, in the village Nazirna "koliada" was brought by a boy or a girl who also received a return gift or money from their relatives.
+Also L. Waigel characterized the tradition of caroling among Pokuttians of Kolomyia district.
 The researcher also recorded the rite of renewal "Didukh" from the house on the third festive day of Christmas.
-The straw of the sheaf of wheat was put to the nests of poultry and its grain was fed to get better productivity of egg laying (Вайгель, Л. 2008, с.
-90-91).
+Straw of the sheaf of wheat was put to the nests of poultry and its grain was fed to get better productivity of eggs laying (Waigel, L. 2008, pp. 90-91).

-According to L. Waigel, the straw that was brought in the house for Christmas usually had to be burned in the garden.
-It had to promote the fertility of fruit trees as well as protect them from pests.
-The researcher also included the Jordan (name of the last Christmas holiday) Eve, which is known in that region as "a hungry kutia".
-In comparison with Christmas Eve, this holiday had its peculiarities: the host didn't throw kutia to the ceiling and kids were not sent to meet their relatives with a "koliada".
+According to L. Waigel, the straw that was brought in the house for Christmas, usually had to be burned in the garden.
+It had to promote the fertility of fruit trees as well as to protect them from pests.
+The researcher also included the Jordan (name of last Christmas holiday) Eve, which is known in that region as "a hungry kutia".
+In comparison with the Christmas Eve this holiday had its peculiarities: the host didn't throw kutia to the ceiling and kids were not sent to meet their relatives with a "koliada".